chiao45/ams562-notes/intro/simple_cpp.rst

     ``./`` in front of the executable means the file is under *current working directory* (cwd).
 You can type ``pwd`` in the terminal to check *cwd*.
     In general, ``.`` means current, ``..`` means previous, and ``/`` is the path separator on Linux.
-To navigate toi a directory through terminal, you need to use the built-in command ``cd``, which stands for *change directory*.
+To navigate to a directory through terminal, you need to use the built-in command ``cd``, which stands for *change directory*.
 For instance, if I want to go to previous directory, I can simply type ``cd ..``. ``cd ./foo`` will bring me to the ``foo`` folder